MillerRen/vue-directive-dropdown/README.md

 # vue-directive-dropdown

-> a vue dropdwon directive
+> a dropdwon directive for vue 2.x

 ## Usage
 ``` javascript